adsarwate/advising-notes/GraduateResearch.md

 ## Getting started: look like a researcher, not an undergrad

-Since your goal is to publish new research findings, you have to start thinking of yourself as having a "public image" as a researcher.
+Since your goal is to publish new research discoveries, you have to start thinking of yourself as having a "public image" as a researcher.
 This means you have to create a way for other researchers (or potential employers) to find you and learn more about what you are working on.
-The last thing you want is for people to search for your name and turn up nothing or worse, a bunch of links to different people with the same name.
+The last thing you want is for people to search for your name and turn up nothing or worse, a bunch of links to different people with the same name with embarassing social media presences.

 A checklist: